broadconn/GameJam-Noir/Defend/README.md

     - Take a start point, end point and blocked cells list.
 Use A* to find a path between the points.
     - Refresh whenever a tower is placed
     - Generate a spline for more organic minion movement
+- Minion spawning
+    - Come up with a way to define waves of enemies
+    - enemies follow the pathing spline
 ### Tech
 - Switch to UI Toolkit from uGUI